-With reference to statement below, due to on top of our previous standard deep cleaning processes, additional anti-viral sanitation processes are in place so therefore currently we are not able to offer an earlier check in if the cottage is booked immediately prior to your stay, if this changes before your stay we will let you know.
-We also kindly request guests depart no later than 10am to allow us to be able to prepare for the next guests.
+With reference to statement below, due to on top of our previous standard deep cleaning processes, additional anti-viral sanitation processes are in place so therefore currently we are not able to offer an earlier check in, if this changes before your stay we will let you know.
+We also require guests depart no later than 10am to allow us to be able to prepare for the next guests.

-We maybe able to offer a slightly earlier arrival time outside of high season weeks (usually an hour earlier than the times stated above) however this will depend on a number of factors including if it has been booked the week before your stay, we suggest to give us a call a couple of days before your arrival and we can advise if an earlier check in time is possible.
+We maybe able to offer a slightly earlier arrival time outside of high season weeks (usually an hour earlier than the times stated above for a small fee) however this will depend on a number of factors including if it has been booked the week before your stay and avalilabilty of staff, we suggest to give us a call a couple of days before your arrival and we can advise if an earlier check in time is possible.